Skip to main content

 Late fees

-While most BNPL products don't charge interest, late fees for missed payments are common.
-In this way, BNPL companies operate like other lenders, and different fees and policies apply to specific payment plans.
+While some BNPL products don’t charge interest, they usually have plan fees and other fees, such as late fees for missed payments.
+In terms of late fees, BNPL companies operate like other lenders; different fees and policies apply to specific payment plans.

 Why do people use buy now, pay later?